James Burnes (surgeon)

-James Burnes (12 February 1801–19 September 1862) was a Scottish doctor and surgeon in India, who became physician-general of Bombay.
+James Burnes, Freiherr Burnes de Montrose (12 February 1801–19 September 1862) was a Scottish medical doctor and surgeon in India, who became physician-general of Bombay.

 Life

 Burnes was born on 12 February 1801 at Montrose, where his father James Burnes was Provost.
 He was a medical student at Edinburgh University, and London's Guy's Hospital and St Thomas's Hospital.

 Burnes arrived in 1821 at Bombay, with his brother Alexander Burnes.
 After taking minor posts in the medical service, he was successful in the open competition for the office of surgeon to the residency of Cutch State, quite recently in the hands of the East India Company.
 The state was led by Deshalji II, a minor, and there was an incursion from Sindh that forced the British brigade to retire to Bhuj.
 Burnes accompanied, as a volunteer, the field force which in 1825 expelled the Sindians.

 With a flattering invitation, Burnes then visited Hyderabad in Sindh.
 He undertook what was a diplomatic mission to the satisfaction of the British.
 In England on sick leave in 1834, he was made an LL.D. of Glasgow University and a Fellow of the Royal Society, and received the knighthood of the Royal Guelphic Order from William IV.

 On his return to India in 1837, Burnes was appointed garrison surgeon of Bombay, then secretary of the medical board, superintending surgeon, and finally physician-general.
 He was also a member of the board of education, and took an interest in the medical training of Indians.
 Poor health led him to resign in 1849, after twenty-eight years' service.

 On his return home, Burns occupied himself with the local affairs of Forfarshire, where he was a justice of the peace.
+On 30 April 1862, Burnes was created Freiherr (Baron) Burnes de Montrose by Heinrich LXVII, Prince Reuss Younger Line.
+His coat of arms featured reference to "Cabool" and the Royal Guelphic Order.
 He moved to London, England, and died there on 19 September 1862.